personnameds/classsite/README.md

 To Do:
     -make sure everything looks good
-    -cron job
     -resetup everything on server
     -add all classes and teachers
     -teacher names instead of their username etc
     -fail silently off emails before going live
-    -need to get rid of @reciever for user when syncdb???

 Admin
     -update all admin.py